Life As a Locker Room, Coatroom, and Dressing Room Attendant

 - IBM Lotus 1-2-3

-How do I Become a Locker Room, Coatroom & Dressing Room Attendant?
+How to Become a Locker Room, Coatroom & Dressing Room Attendant

 How many years of work experience do I need?

-Where do Locker Room, Coatroom, and Dressing Room Attendants Work?
+Who Employs Locker Room, Coatroom, and Dressing Room Attendants?

-Those thinking about becoming a Locker Room, Coatroom, and Dressing Room Attendant might also be interested in the following careers:
+Those interested in being a Locker Room, Coatroom, and Dressing Room Attendant may also be interested in:

 - Dining Room and Cafeteria Attendants and Bartender Helpers